fachra/chengran.github.io/_publications/2022-09-17-fourierpotential-number-3.md

 citation: '<b>Chengran Fang</b>, Demian Wassermann, and Jing-Rebecca Li. <i>SIAM Journal on Applied Mathematics</i> (2022).'
 ---

-\[This paper has been accepted recently.
-The published version is not available yet.\]

 This paper provides a new representation of the diffusion MRI signal by solving the Bloch-Torrey PDE using potential theory.
+(The published version is not available yet.)

 \[[code](https://github.com/fachra/FourierPotential)\]